silverbulletmd/silverbullet/website/index.md

 * Open this site on your phone or tablet and… it just works!

 ## Explore more
-Click on the links below to explore various of Silver Bullet more in-depth:
+Click on the links below to explore various aspects of Silver Bullet more in-depth:

 [[🤯 Features]]
 [[💡 Inspiration]]